 - My life was very much like the situations describe in Eric Berne’s excellent book Games People Play.

 - I’m a good actor (reactor really, which I’m changing).
 I’ve maintained a very good job, a career really, and most people (who I keep a wide emotional distance from, for now) think I’m relatively “normal”.
 They would shit the proverbial brick if I started incorporating this stuff into my water-cooler talk (I don’t really do much water-cooler talk at work anyway).
-It’s good that I’m not an open book to people outside of recovery, imagine this:
+It’s good that I’m not an open book to people outside of recovery.

 Thats enough stuff for now.
 My we never grow so old again.
-Smiley emoji.